ibadetazemi/SQL-Project/QA.md

 WHERE country LIKE '%(%-%) %-%';

---Standardize the country names in the products table-- UPDATE customers
+--Standardize the country names in the products table-- UPDATE visitora
 SET country = CASE
-    WHEN country IN ('CA', 'Canada') THEN 'United States' WHEN country = 'USA' THEN 'United States'
+    WHEN country IN ('CA', 'Canada', 'Australia', 'Isreal') THEN 'United States' WHEN country = 'USA' THEN 'United States'
     ELSE country
     END;